 - Payday Alternative Loans (PALs): Short-term loans like payday loans and installment loans address a genuine societal need, but the lenders who hold them are usurious and abusive.
 To remedy that, federal credit unions provide a similarly structured loan product called PALs.
 They provide similar benefits, but they follow strict regulations that keep the terms affordable.

 - Peer-to-Peer Lending: Those who can’t get a loan from a traditional bank can turn to their peers and receive funding from another private individual on a site like Prosper or Lending Club.
 The rates aren’t going to be cheap for people with bad credit scores, but they won’t be anywhere near those of First Day Loan.

 Before even considering working with a tribal lender like First Day Loan, make sure to try these other options first.
 They’re much more affordable and often just as accessible, even with bad credit.

-At this point in our First Day Loan review, you probably know by now that we would recommend borrowing from a different lender.
-They cost far too much to do anything more than make a bad financial situation even worse.
-It probably wouldn’t be worth taking the risk of working with a lender that doesn’t have to follow state regulations even if they didn’t charge triple-digit interest rates.
+By this point, you’ve probably realized that we would recommend borrowing from a different lender.
+They cost far too much to do anything more than worsen an already-bad financial situation.
+In almost any case, it probably isn’t worth taking the risk of working with a lender that doesn’t have to follow state regulations — even if they didn’t charge triple-digit interest rates.

 If possible, try to avoid having to borrow money in the first place.
 Start a side hustle, work extra hours, or implement a tighter budget to start cash flowing positively.
-Debt is rarely a long-term solution, and it won’t save someone who’s bleeding cash indefinitely.
+Debt is rarely a long-term solution, and it won’t save someone if your financial situation has spiraled out of control.
 To get help with your finances, reach out to a credit counselor.
 Their expertise will help you turn things around, and their services are free.
 Reach out to a counselor near you today!